def1ant1/RusticUI/crates/mui-headless/README.md

   `SelectState::is_option_disabled(index)` expose read access for renderers that want to emit `aria-disabled` or `data-disabled` attributes without reimplementing the toggle logic.
+- `SelectState::option_accessibility_attributes(index)` builds the `role="option"`
+  metadata and conditionally appends disabled cues so adapters only need to extend the returned vector with automation IDs or custom data hooks.
 - `SelectState::set_option_count(count)` keeps the disabled vector in sync with dynamic collections and clamps out-of-range indices.
 This avoids panics when async data loaders swap entire result sets.